webysther/jellyfin-sdk-python.github.io/docs/sdk.md

 # jellyfin

-A High-level Wrapper for OpenAPI Generated Bindings for Jellyfin API.
+Entrypoint module for the Jellyfin SDK.

 <a id="jellyfin.api"></a>